tentone/tello-ros2/README.md

-# Drone Visual SLAM
+# Tello SLAM

-- Collaborative drone based visual SLAM for mapping of indoor environments using ROS.
+- DJI Tello visual SLAM for mapping of indoor environments using ROS.

-### Project

 - Project workspace is divided into sub-workspaces that contain different logic packages.
   - gui: Contain User interface related packages